awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-sns-setup.md

 1. Expand **Access policy**\.

-1. Add and update the following `Sid` block to the existing policy\.
+1. Add and update the following `Sid` block to the existing policy and replace each *user input placeholder* with your own information \.

    ```
    {
        "Sid": "Allow Change Manager to publish to this topic",
        "Effect": "Allow",
        "Principal": {
            "Service": "ssm.amazonaws.com"
        },
-         "Action": "SNS:Publish",
+       "Action": "sns:Publish",
-         "Resource": "arn:aws:sns:region:account-id:topic_name"
+       "Resource": "arn:aws:sns:region:account-id:topic-name",
+       "Condition": {
+           "StringEquals": {
+               "aws:SourceAccount": [
+                   "account-id"
+               ]
            }
+       }
+   }
    ```

-   Enter this block after the existing `Sid` block, and replace *region*, *account\-id*, and *topic\_name* with the appropriate values for the topic you created\.
+   Enter this block after the existing `Sid` block, and replace *region*, *account\-id*, and *topic\-name* with the appropriate values for the topic you created\.

 1. Choose **Save changes**\.